 The relationship between your gut and your hormones is a two-way road.
 This means that changes or dysbiosis in your gut microbiome can also affect your hormones, and make symptoms of menopause and perimenopause that much worse.

 Certain bacteria in the estrobolome produce an enzyme called beta-glucuronidase.
 This enzyme acts on deactivated estrogen in the gut, and actually re-activates it to be recirculated in your body.
 In a healthy, balanced estrobolome, these guys produce just the right amount of beta-glucuronidase to maintain an estrogen balance.
-Dysbiosis in this population could cause a drop in estrogen, which can be especially difficult when hormone levels are already plummeting from menopause.
+Dysbiosis in this population could cause a drop in estrogen7, which can be especially difficult when hormone levels are already plummeting from menopause.

 Probiotics, Gut Health Supplements, and Menopause